How to Grill Lobster Tails

 July 8, 2008

 What better way to impress your grilling friends than to serve up grilled lobster tails.
-Don't tell them, but grilling lobster tails is pretty easy to do!
+When thinking about how to grill lobster tails, don't overthink things, this is a delicate piece of meat that doesn't need a lot of help.
+Don't tell the friends you are about to serve, but grilling lobster tails is pretty easy to do!
 And delicious.
 The hardest part of this recipe is deciding which guests are worthy of this awesome treat.
 Add a nice steak to the menu and you will have friends for life!
 Follow these easy steps for grilling lobster tails.

 1If the lobster tails are frozen, start by thawing them to room temperature by placing them in a plastic bag and then submerge them in a warm bowl of water.

-1Prep the grill.
-Clean and oil the grate to prevent sticking.
+1Make sure you are starting with a clean and well pre-heated grill before grilling your lobster tails to minimize sticking.
 Using a gas grill, turn the grill to medium-high heat.
 For charcoal, distribute the coals so there is an even heat.

 2Or, better yet, add a few filets to the grill, and you have a beautiful Surf and Turf.